-The duration of this Limited Warranty depends upon whether your 2016 Zero motorcycle is a demonstrator or a non-demonstrator.
+The duration of this Limited Warranty depends upon whether your 2019 Zero Motorcycle is a demonstrator or a non-demonstrator.

-Demonstrators are 2016 motorcycles that have been driven by or used by the dealership's customers or prospective customers, staff, managers or executives, but have never been registered within the state.
+Demonstrators are 2019 Zero Motorcycles that have been driven by or used by Zero's or an authorized dealership's customers or prospective customers, staff, managers or executives, or members of the press, but have never been registered within the state, province or country.

-Non-demonstrators are those 2016 Zero motorcycles that are not demonstrators.
+Non-demonstrators are those 2019 Zero Motorcycles that are not demonstrators.